ryanfitton/ryanfitton-nextjs-2024/README.md

 ## Google AdSense:

 This site uses Google AdSense to deliver ads on the Blog pages.
 Details to configure are in `data/siteMetadata.js`.

 Ads are displayed in the site with the use of the Ad component: `components/Ad.tsx`.

+## Sentry.IO:

+This site uses Sentry.IO to monitor this application.
+Details to configure are in `data/siteMetadata.js`.

+Ads are displayed in the site with the use of the Ad component: `components/Ad.tsx`.